techVidyaax/BUS-TICKET-MANAGEMENT/README.md

 # BUS TICKET MANAGEMENT SYSTEM

 This is a simple **Bus Ticket Management System** developed as a beginner-level project to understand frontend and backend integration.
+It was my 2nd year capstone project.

 The project was initially created using only HTML and CSS for the frontend.
 Later, backend functionality was added using **Node.js, Express.js, and MongoDB** to manage user authentication and ticket booking.